ucsd-ml-arts/generative-audio-joseph-chang/README.md

 - https://sites.google.com/site/soundfonts4u/
 - Performance RNN is run on this audio sample from Soundfonts4u which combines guitar and bass.
 The .sf2 file must be added to the /tmp/ directory to be accessed by the code.

+DeepVoice3 converts the following hopeful quotes text to speech
+- "Good, better, best.
+Never let it rest.
+'Til your good is better and your better is best."
+- "The most beautiful things in the world cannot be seen or even touched.
+They must be felt with the heart."
+- "The best preparation for tomorrow is doing your best."
+- "Every next level of your life will demand a different you."
+- "If your goals don't scare you.
+They aren't big enough."
+- "Don't listen to what they say."
+- "Be fearless in the pursuit of what sets your soul on fire."
+- "The greatest glory in living lies not in never falling, but in rising every time we fall."

 Frank_Mills_-_ Musicbox_Dancer.mid
 - https://www.midiworld.com/search/?q=dance
 - Gansynth interpolates this music piece from Midiworld.
 The .mid file must be added to the /gansynth/midi/ directory to be accessed by the code.